Two great sessions plans to explore the concept of beauty in music and the visual arts.

-Our library is the place to find stimulus materials, recommended resources, original stories, lesson plans, inspiring articles and a host of other items to help you bring about great philosophical inquiries.
+This section is a library of starting materials, recommended resources, original stories, lesson plans, and a host of other items to help you bring about great philosophical inquiries.

 A list of 30 picture books to stimulate p4c with summaries, lists of concepts and possible questions.
 Selected with children aged 7-11 in mind.